-Creating a segmented post-click experience involves serving the most relevant page to every traffic segment that clicks an ad.
-This means instead of linking every ad with a generic landing page; you must create, personalized post-click experiences.
+Creating a segmented post-click landing page involves serving the most relevant page to every traffic segment that clicks an ad.
+This means instead of linking every ad with a generic landing page; you must create, personalized post-click landing pages.

 Connecting every ad with a matching personalized experience after the click helps turn ad clicks into advertising conversions.

-We recently did a rundown demonstrating how Square segments and personalizes post-click experiences, today we focus on Citibank.
+We recently did a rundown demonstrating how Square segments and personalizes post-click landing pages, today we focus on Citibank.

-As a global brand offering many financial services, Citibank uses segmented post-click experiences for audiences looking for a variety of solutions the bank offers.
+As a global brand offering many financial services, Citibank uses segmented post-click landing pages for audiences looking for a variety of solutions the bank offers.
 To demonstrate, today we’ll look at home loan financing, checking accounts, and a display ad for homeownership.

 Example 1: Home loan financing

 When a search user enters “home loan financing” they see this Citibank ad #2:

 The ad talks about finding the right home loan, viewing the rates online, and giving users personal attention — all backed by 35+ years experience: